augustoscher/edge-graphql/README.md

 ## FAQ
 - How it works when subgraph schema changes in production?
 Supergraph needs to redeploy?
+- What happens  when a subgraph is down?

 ## Docs
 [GraphQL Principle](https://principledgraphql.com/integrity#1-one-graph).